 Brian's interests go beyond City appointments.
 He is a graduate of the Smart Growth Leadership Institute at the University of Maryland, was appointed by Governor Christie Todd Whitman to the Environmental Protection Agency’s National Advisory Council on Environmental Policy and Technology for his work in Brownfield and Greyfield redevelopment and his advocacy for fuel cells and the Hydrogen highway.
 He is the past Vice President of the Chamber of Commerce, past Chairman of the Visitors and Convention Bureau, and past President of the Surfrider Foundation, and continues to be actively involved in all of these entities.

 A professional restaurateur, Brian has opened restaurants in exotic places from the Hawaiian Islands to the Virgin Islands and ports in between.
-He presently heads up his own consulting firm that specializes in project design and management to the hotel and restaurant industry with an emphasis on adaptive reuse of historical structures, green building and energy efficiencies He has one daughter who resides in Annapolis, Maryland.
+He presently heads up his own consulting firm that specializes in project design and management to the hotel and restaurant industry with an emphasis on adaptive reuse of historical structures, green building and energy efficiencies.

 Carole Groom was elected to the Board of Supervisors in June 2010 and served one year as President of the Board in 2011.
 Prior to Supervisor Groom’s appointment in 2009, she served nine years on the San Mateo City Council, including two terms as Mayor, and on the San Mateo Planning and Public Works Commissions.

-Supervisor Groom’s legislative priorities include universal health coverage, increasing our County’s stock of affordable housing through transit-oriented development, environmental protection, maintaining and preserving our County’s parks, and growing our local economy.
+Supervisor Groom’s legislative priorities include access to healthcare for all, environmental protection, maintaining and preserving our County’s parks, and growing our local economy.

 Dr. Robert Garcia